 Most drivers have positive opinions of their car’s technology

 Researchers have reported that the majority of drivers have positive impressions of their vehicle’s technology.
 At least two-thirds of owners trust their car’s technology.
 Over three-fourths reported that they found their car’s technology useful.
 At least seven in ten owners note that they want the same technology in the next year.
 As well as they should.

 Failure to understand the limitations of their car’s advanced driver assistance systems

 Driver satisfaction with their car’s advanced driver assistance systems suggests they could become too comfortable behind the wheel.
 This can be a problem because owners of such cars can fail to understand the limitations of the technologies.

 According to the AAA study, only 21% of owners of cars with blind spot monitoring systems knew that the technology could not detect vehicles passing at high speeds.
 This can bring serious concern as a driver may not look to their side to change lanes.
-It could result in a collision because the driver would have failed to see a car on their side.
+It could cause a collision because the driver would have failed to see a car on their side.

 About one-third of owners of cars with automatic emergency braking systems did not realize that snow, ice, and dirt can block cameras and sensors that the system depends on.
-This can be a problem because the system might not brake because of it fails to recognize what kind of objects are around them.
+This can be a problem because the system might not brake because it fails to recognize what kind of objects are around them.

 Owners develop unsafe habits while driving cars with safety systems